Program Leaders: Steven Branstetter, Ph.D. and Joshua Muscat, Ph.D.

-The Cancer Control and Population Health (CCPH) Program promotes basic and translational sciences research within the research themes of cancer risk reduction, receipt of optimal cancer care services, and promotion of cancer survivorship with particular emphases on rural and underserved regions of Pennsylvania (PA) and US health disparities.
-CCPH seeks to reduce cancer burden in the large 27-county Penn State Hershey Cancer Institute (PSHCI) catchment area across the cancer control continuum from prevention to survivorship.
-The mission of CCPH is executed through its research infrastructure, organizational policies and affiliations, and its PSHCI membership base focused around key research themes.
+The Population Health and Cancer Control (PHCC) Program promotes basic and translational sciences research within the research themes of cancer risk reduction, receipt of optimal cancer care services, and promotion of cancer survivorship with particular emphases on rural and underserved regions of Pennsylvania (PA) and US health disparities.
+PHCC seeks to reduce cancer burden in the large 27-county Penn State Hershey Cancer Institute (PSHCI) catchment area across the cancer control continuum from prevention to survivorship.
+The mission of PHCC is executed through its research infrastructure, organizational policies and affiliations, and its PSHCI membership base focused around key research themes.
 The key research themes include the reduction of behaviorally-based cancer risk and reducing cancer disparities through optimal use of health services in communities.

 1. Tobacco, nicotine use and dependence

 2. Patient access to screening and cancer treatment

 3. Technological and methodological innovations to promote patient survivorship support in rural and low density populations